MIR-MU/ntcir-math-density/README.md

                             unique single-letter label (e.g. "A=/some/path").
     --judgements JUDGEMENTS [JUDGEMENTS ...]
                             Paths to the files containing relevance judgements.
-                            Each path must be prefixed with single-letter labels corresponding to the judged datasets (e.g.
+                            Each path must be prefixed with a single-letter label corresponding to the judged dataset followed by a semicolon (e.g. "A:/some/path/judgement.dat").
-                            "A:/some/path/judgement.dat").
-Note that all the
-                            judgements must be in the NTCIR-11 Math-2, and NTCIR-12 MathIR format, even the NTCIR-10 Math dataset judgements.
     --plots PLOTS [PLOTS ...]
                             The path to the files, where the probability estimates will plotted.
 When no datasets are